-Skilled Car Crash Lawyers Representing Victims in Boston and Across Massachusetts
+Skilled Accident Lawyers Representing Victims in Boston and Across Massachusetts

 Even though taxi drivers are considered licensed professionals, they are often in a rush to deliver their passengers or to find the next fare.
 This means that they sometimes compromise the safety of other motorists, their passengers, and pedestrians in favor of expedited travel.
 In a major metropolitan city like Boston, taxi cabs are one of the most common ways that people travel.
 Individuals who are visiting for business or pleasure will take numerous taxi rides in one day.
 This increases the chance that you may be involved in a taxi accident.
 Although an accident involving a taxi is mostly similar to an accident involving a standard car, there are certain insurance-related aspects that may pose an additional complication in your claim.
 The driver of the vehicle and the company that retains or works with the driver may try to point the finger at each other and deny coverage for your claim.
 There are complex insurance issues, and many cabs are insured only with a “bond,” or may have only very limited coverage.
 At Breakstone, White & Gluck, our Boston taxi accident lawyers are prepared to fight for your rights and to stand up to insurance companies on your behalf.

 Establishing Your Right to Damages Following a Taxi Accident